ASEAN Mutual Recognition Arrangement on Accountancy Services (MRAA)

 Singapore Monitoring Committee

-Under the MRAA, each ASEAN country must set up its own Monitoring Committee (MC) to develop and maintain a process of submitting ASEAN CPA applications to the ASEAN Chartered Professional Accountant Co-ordinating Committee (ACPACC) for approval.
+Under the MRAA, each ASEAN country must set up its own Monitoring Committee (MC) to develop and maintain a process of submitting ASEAN Chartered Professional Accountants (ASEAN CPA)/ Registered Foreign Professional Accountants (RFPA) applications to the ASEAN Chartered Professional Accountant Co-ordinating Committee (ACPACC).
 In the case of Singapore, the Singapore Monitoring Committee (SMC) has been set up by ISCA.

-In doing so, the MC shall also be authorized to assess and certify the qualification and experience of the applicants.
-Each country’s MC shall further undertake, amongst others, to ensure that its own Professional Accountants registered as and /or applying for ASEAN CPA:
+As stipulated by the MRAA, the SMC shall be authorized to assess and certify the qualification and experience of the applicants.
+The SMC shall further undertake, amongst others, to ensure that Professional Accountants registering as and /or applying for

 Comply fully with the MRA requirements;

-Provide evidence that they have complied with the Continuing Professional Development (CPD) compliance policy of the country of origin; and
+Provide evidence that they have complied with ISCA’s Continuing Professional Development (CPD) compliance policy; and

 Withdraw and deregister the ASEAN CPA from the ASEAN Chartered Professional Accountant Register (ACPAR) in the event that the professional accountant has contravened the MRA.

 SMC will assess the applicant and conduct interview with applicant covering relevant work experience, technical knowledge and code of professional conduct, if necessary.
-SMC will make recommendations on the ASEAN CPA applications to ACPACC.
+SMC will make recommendations on the ASEAN CPA/ RFPA applications to ACPACC.

-Once ACPACC approves the ASEAN CPA applications, the successful applicants will be accorded the title of ASEAN CPA and placed on the ACPAR maintained by ACPACC.
+Once ACPACC approves the ASEAN CPA applications, the successful applicants will be accorded the title of ASEAN CPA and placed on the ASEAN CPA Register maintained by ACPACC.
+For individuals who have been successfully awarded RFPA title by ISCA, they would be placed on the RFPA Register maintained by SMC.